mattfergoda/semantic-image-search/README.md

 - [HuggingFace's instance of CLIP](https://huggingface.co/docs/transformers/model_doc/clip)
 - [AWS S3](https://aws.amazon.com/s3/) bucket for image storage

-## Running Locally
+## Running Locally with a Virtual Environment
 You will need to:
+1. Set up an AWS S3 bucket with appropriate permissions for an external service to make API calls to it.
+2. Specify environment variables in a `.env` file (see below).
-- Create a virtual environment in the root of the project: `python3 -m venv venv`.
+3. Create a virtual environment in the root of the project: `python3 -m venv venv`.
-- Activate the virtual environment: `source venv/bin/activate`
+4. Activate the virtual environment: `source venv/bin/activate`
-- Install the dependencies: `pip3 install -r requirements.txt`
+5. Install the dependencies: `pip3 install -r requirements.txt`
-- Configure an AWS S3 bucket to store images in.
-- Create a local relational database.
+7. Create a local relational database for storing image urls, embeddings, and metadata.
+Update the value of `SQLALCHEMY_DATABASE_URI` in the `.env` file accordingly.

 ### Environment Variables
 These are the environment variables you will need to specify in a `.env` file:

 ```
 # Database
-SQLALCHEMY_DATABASE_URI = <your-database-uri>
+SQLALCHEMY_DATABASE_URI = <your-database-uri> # postgresql://postgres:password@db:5433/semantic_pic if using this project's compose.yaml values

 # App auth
-ADMIN_PW = <strong-admin-password>
+ADMIN_PW = <strong-admin-password> # For authenticating the protected POST and DELETE routes via HTTPBearer header.

 # AWS
 AWS_ACCESS_KEY = <your-aws-access-key>